Events

 Extending Events

-For this case, nothing else is needed, and the event SO will even get the Invoke event button automatically.
+In cases like these, nothing else is needed.
+The event SO will also display the Invoke button automatically.

-It's also possible to add an event with two or more arguments, but this guide doesn't cover it.
-You can use EventOneArg<T>
+It's also possible to add an event with four or more arguments, but this guide doesn't cover it.
+You can use EventThreeArg<T> as a guide.
+You might also want to write a custom Inspector for it, using for instance EventThreeArgsEditor as a reference.

 Last updated